DavAug/chi/docs/source/getting_started/mechanistic_model.rst

 Before explaining the syntax in more detail, let us first see how the addition of the rate rule has changed our model implementation.
-Executing the above Python script again, now yields a model print our that looks like this
+Executing the above Python script again, now yields a model print out that looks like this

 .. code-block:: python